 Does it work?

-2018 was the third year of MIND.BODY.PEDAL and saw more than 500 students get involved.
+2020 was the fifth year of MIND.BODY.PEDAL and saw more than 120 students get involved.

-To see the full stats from MIND.BODY.PEDAL in 2018, click on the button or infographic.Download results
+Check out the full stats from MIND.BODY.PEDAL in 2020 below.Download results